aleongit/psycopg_test/postgresql-python.md

 .
 Install the psycopg2 module
 pip install psycopg2

 .
-Create a new database
+Create a new database (user postgres)
 CREATE DATABASE suppliers;
 CREATE USER usertest WITH PASSWORD 'test1234';
-GRANT ALL PRIVILEGES ON DATABASE suppliers to usertest;
+GRANT ALL PRIVILEGES ON DATABASE suppliers TO usertest;
+GRANT ALL ON schema public TO usertest;

 .
 Connect to the PostgreSQL database using the psycopg2 database.ini